-- Behavioural Finance: examines the effects of behavioural biases in financial markets
+- Behavioural Finance: examines the effects of behavioural biases in financial markets. "

-- Game Theory: provides a thorough advanced treatment of the core models and concepts used in modern game theory
+- Game Theory: provides a thorough advanced treatment of the core models and concepts used in modern game theory.

-- Portfolio Theory and Management: key issues in asset allocation and portfolio composition and management at an advanced level.
+- Portfolio Management: studies key issues in asset allocation, and portfolio composition and management at an advanced level.

 The final element of the MSc is a 15,000-word dissertation.
 The dissertation should be on an area of economics that you are interested in, and chosen in discussion with your supervisor who will support you through the process.